 The town and university are both compact and students make up a large proportion of the town’s population.
 According to the UK Crime Statistics in June 2009, Ceredigion (Aberystwyth area) experienced the lowest rate of crime per capita anywhere in England or Wales.

-Aberystwyth university is ranked between 401-500th in the Times Higher Education World university rankings.
-It is not in the Shanghai Jaio Tong rankings.
+Aberystwyth university is ranked between 501-600th in the Times Higher Education World university rankings.
+It is ranked between 901-1000th in the Shanghai Jaio Tong rankings.
 Aberystwyth is not a member of the Russell group of universities.

 There are over 90 countries represented within the student population at Aberystwyth and they account for approximately 8% of the total student numbers.

-There are approximately 10,000 full time undergraduate and post graduate students at Aberystwith.
-The study numbers are split approximately 8,800 undergraduates and 1,200 postgraduates.
+There are approximately 10,000 full time undergraduate and postgraduate students at Aberystwyth.
+The study numbers are split into approximately 8,800 undergraduates, and 1,200 postgraduates.

 About a half of all students are members of the University’s Athletic Union.
 Watersports is a particular highlight of non-academic life at Aberystwyth, as the town is on the Cardigan Bay coast.
 There is also a pool and indoor sports centre and many clubs and societies.